elcoco/pct_2024_inreach/README.md

     NOTE2: I was not able to test everything so please let me know if something doesn't work as expected.

+## Download

+    If you are a git user, you know what to do.
+    If not, you can download this project and GPX files by clicking the "code" button and then press "Download Zip"

 ## Process

     # Use qmapshack to put tracks in right order and export as gpx